Internal energy: Cardinal functions

-In contrast, Legendre transforms are necessary to derive fundamental equations for other thermodynamic potentials and Massieu functions.
+In contrast, Legendre transformations are necessary to derive fundamental equations for other thermodynamic potentials and Massieu functions.
 The entropy as a function only of extensive state variables is the one and only cardinal function of state for the generation of Massieu functions.
 It is not itself customarily designated a 'Massieu function', though rationally it might be thought of as such, corresponding to the term 'thermodynamic potential', which includes the internal energy.

 For real and practical systems, explicit expressions of the fundamental equations are almost always unavailable, but the functional relations exist in principle.
 Formal, in principle, manipulations of them are valuable for the understanding of thermodynamics.

 Description and definition

 The internal energy $U$ of a given state of the system is determined relative to that of a standard state of the system, by adding up the macroscopic transfers of energy that accompany a change of state from the reference state to the given state: